F1 2025 Monaco Grand Prix weather forecast - Latest from Monte Carlo

 The first practice session of the weekend gets underway at 1:30pm local time (CEST), where there will be sunny intervals and a gentle breeze from the south of the track at Portier and the tunnel section.

-A slight threat of rain will linger in the clouds with 17 per cent chance of precipitation, but the conditions remain a pleasant 19 degrees Celsius.
+A slight threat of rain will linger in the clouds with 17 per cent chance of precipitation, but the conditions remain a pleasant 66 degrees.

-FP2 starts at 5pm and most of the clouds will have cleared, with temperatures remaining at 19 degrees Celsius.
+FP2 starts at 5pm and most of the clouds will have cleared, with temperatures remaining at 66 degrees.

 The chance of rain will reduce to 15 per cent, and wind speeds remain low at 6mph as light winds continue to hit the track from the south and south west.